metal3-io/baremetal-operator/docs/publishing-images.md

 Publishing Images
 =================

-Images for changes merged into master are automatically built through the [metal3-io org on quay.io](https://quay.io/repository/metal3-io/baremetal-operator).
+Images for changes merged into main are automatically built through the [metal3-io org on quay.io](https://quay.io/repository/metal3-io/baremetal-operator).
 It is also easy to set up your own builds to test images from branches in